SamuelFormigheri/SamuelFormigheri/README.md

-### Hi there 👋
+### Hi there!
+I’m Samuel Formigheri.
+I am a Web Developer from Brasil. 👋

+🔭 I’m currently working with C# Asp.net

+--

+📫 How to reach me: samuel.formigheri@hotmail.com

+--

+⚡ For more information about me, check out my <a href = "https://www.linkedin.com/in/samuel-formigheri-573047128/">Linkedin</a>.

 <!--
 **SamuelFormigheri/SamuelFormigheri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+-
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- Fun fact: ...
 -->